 Maintain Your Plumbing

-While most of the hazards that lead to water in the basement come from outside water, water and drain pipes inside your home could also cause an issue.
+While most of the hazards that lead to water in your basement come from outside water, water and drain pipes inside your home could also cause an issue.
 Plumbing maintenance begins with using your drains properly, including sinks, bathtubs, showers, and toilets.

 Even if you have a garbage disposal, avoid putting anything larger than a pea down your kitchen sink and never put fats, oils, starches, or coffee grounds down the drain.
 In the bathroom, only flush toilet paper and normal waste.
 Avoid using so-called flushable wipes, as they don’t break down the same way as toilet paper.
 Also, use a hair catcher in the shower.